Gaganyaan-1: Pre-launch processing

 The L110 stage for the upgraded LVM3 vehicle arrived at Satish Dhawan Space Center in July 2024, followed by the S200 boosters.
 A Different Upper stage, the C-32, will be used in lieu of the C-25 for this mission.
 The C-32 underwent heavy tests for the flight.

-The Crew module was tested and checked out from its propulsion and mechanical systems testing phase at the Vikram Sarabhai Space Centre and the service module was tested at U R Rao Satellite Center.
+The Crew module was tested and checked out from its propulsion and mechanical systems testing phase at the Vikram Sarabhai Space Centre and the service module was tested at U. R. Rao Satellite Centre.
 G1 will carry Vyomitra, and also an unpressurized engineering model of the Environmental Control and Life Support System (ECLSS) system.

-ISRO is planning to place chartered ships carrying a group of eight scientists to be stationed at observation points in the Pacific Ocean and the North Atlantic Ocean, to monitor the unmanned mission.A consignment with a shipborne terminal (SBT), electronic equipment, MV-SAT antennas and its associated subsystems will be sent abroad from ISTRAC for deployment on these chartered ships.
+ISRO is planning to place chartered ships carrying a group of eight scientists to be stationed at observation points in the Pacific Ocean and the North Atlantic Ocean, to monitor the uncrewed mission.
+A consignment with a shipborne terminal (SBT), electronic equipment, MV-SAT antennas and its associated subsystems will be sent abroad from ISTRAC for deployment on these chartered ships.
 This is similar to what was done for the launch of the Mars Orbiter Mission.
 By December 2024, all components of the first HLVM3 has reached SDSC.
 The spacecraft was also reported as in its final stages of integration.The ground station and associated infrastructure was also built before launch.

 The first segment of solid motor was transferred from the production factory to the launch complex on December 13, 2024.
 At SDSC, ISRO started assembling the HLVM3 on 18 December 2024.
 At the launch complex, the HLVM3's L110 and C32 stages are prepared.
 SDSC also received the components for the crew escape system.
 The crew module is being integrated at the VSSC, while the service module is being integrated at the URSC.
 It will also be the site of orbital module level integration and testing.